pragatirathi5/Dockerized-Node-Example-App/README.md

 Building the Docker Image and pushing the image to Docker Hub.

 //npm init -y
-//npm install express
+, npm install express
-//npm install nodemon
+, npm install nodemon